vendidero/woocommerce-germanized/readme.txt

 * *Terms, Revocation, Privacy Policy* - Display checkboxes within your checkout to make sure customers agree to your conditions.
 * *Legal Checkboxes UI* - Adjust your legal WooCommerce checkboxes (e.g. terms & conditions) through a fluent user interface.
 * *Button Solution* - We adjust your checkout and submit button to comply with german button solution.
+* *Withdrawal Button* - Add a withdrawal button (EU directive 2023/2673) to your store which contains a form to let your customers conveniently place withdrawal requests.
 * *Sell Food (Pro)* - Label your food (nutrients, ingredients, allergenic), sell deposit bottles, show the Nutri-Score.
 * *OSS compliance* - Germanized helps your WooCommerce shop to be compliant with the new One Stop Shop procedure
 * *Double opt-in (DOI) for Customers* - Make sure customers opted in while registering within your shop.
 Optionally disable checkout until the customer opted in.